-Spelling - these should be practised formally by using the 'Look, Say, Cover, Write' check method every day but please also re-inforce these, eg in the car, spotting the word or those with similar pattern in the street etc.
+Spelling - these should be practiced formally by using the 'Look, Say, Cover, Write' check method every day but please also re-inforce these, eg in the car, spotting the word or those with similar pattern in the street etc.

-Reading - it is vital that your child reads every day in order to practise the skills being learnt at school; this should take at least 15 minutes each day.
+Reading - it is vital that your child reads every day in order to practice the skills being learnt at school; this should take at least 15 minutes each day.

-Literacy/Topic: your child may sometimes bring home a literacy and/or topic homework activity.
+Literacy/Topic: your child will also bring home a literacy and/or topic homework activity.

 Maths: this may include learning their tables (5 minutes a night), Mathletics and the maths challenge.
-Every child's Mathletics log in will be stuck in the front of their Homework book.
+Every child's Mathletics log in will be stuck in the front of their Homework book or Reading Record.

-If you have any queries or concerns over the homework please see your child's class teacher and we will do our best to help.
+If you have any queries or concerns over the homework please see your child's class teacher and we will do our upmost to assist.